erYash15/Multivariate-Time-Series-Early-Classification/README.md

 ### Description:

-Project is divided into 3 sub-objectives:
+Project is divided into 3 Sub-Objectives:

 Objective 1: Discover the internal Characteristics of MTS (Multivariate Time-Series) data and enhance the interpretability of classification. **Extact Feature Candidate** of each variable.